Association and Consolidation: Evolutionary Memory-Enhanced Incremental Multi-View Clustering: Introduction

-Inspired by this, we propose a Memory-Evolving Incremental Multi-view Clustering method (MemEvo) that aims to solve the plasticity-stability dilemma.
-We should clarify that MemEvo is not designed to create a biologically accurate brain simulation.
-Instead, we borrow from their division of roles between plastic learning and stable integration to build a more effective incremental clustering algorithm.
-To this end, we have designed a collaborative framework comprising three core modules.
-First, we propose a hippocampus-inspired view alignment module, which effectively captures incremental information from new views by aligning structures in the continuous representation space, thereby ensuring plasticity of our model.
-Second, we introduce a cognitive forgetting mechanism.
-This mechanism simulates the decay patterns of human memory, selectively forgetting historical information by adjusting weights.
-Finally, we designed a prefrontal cortex-inspired knowledge consolidation memory module, which leverages the stability of temporal tensors to gradually consolidate historical knowledge, ensuring the stability of the model.
-By combining these three core modules, MemEvo achieves remarkable knowledge retention capabilities in view-incremental scenes.
+Inspired by these cognitive principles, we propose an Evolutionary Memory-Enhanced Incremental Multi-View Clustering model (EMIMC) designed to address the SPD.
+We should clarify that EMIMC does not aim for biologically accurate simulation.
+Instead, it draws functional inspiration from the brain's effective division of labor between plastic learning and stable integration to construct an effective algorithmic.
+To this end, we design a collaborative framework consisting of three core modules.
+First, a hippocampus-inspired rapid association module establishes connections between new and historical views, ensuring the model’s plasticity for new knowledge learning.
+Second, we introduce a Cognitive Forgetting Module (CFM) that incorporates a decay mechanism functionally similar to human active forgetting, optimizing knowledge fusion by dynamically adjusting historical contributions.
+Finally, we design a prefrontal cortex-inspired Knowledge Consolidation Module (KCM), which leverages the stability of the temporal tensor to refine short-term knowledge into stable long-term memory.
+By integrating these three functionally complementary modules, EMIMC achieves remarkable knowledge retention capabilities in view-incremental scenarios.
 Our main contributions are summarized as follows:

-\begin{itemize} \item \textbf{A Novel Neuroscience-Inspired Framework:} This paper first introduces the hippocampus-prefrontal cortex collaborative memory model into incremental multi-view clustering, providing a new perspective for solving the stability-plasticity dilemma. \item \textbf{Collaborative Module Design:} We designed a collaborative optimization framework that organically integrates three core modules: view alignment, cognitive forgetting, and knowledge consolidation memory, achieving efficient and stable incremental learning. \item \textbf{State-of-the-Art Performance:} Extensive experiments show that our proposed method outperforms existing incremental clustering methods. \end{itemize}
+\begin{itemize} \item EMIMC is the first to introduce the functional principles of the hippocampus-prefrontal cortex collaborative memory model to incremental multi-view clustering, providing a new paradigm to address the Stability-Plasticity Dilemma. \item We design novel cognitive forgetting and knowledge consolidation modules.
+The former mitigates catastrophic forgetting by dynamically adjusting historical weights, while the latter utilizes temporal tensors to mathematically instantiate the refinement of short-term knowledge into stable long-term memory. \item Extensive experiments show that our proposed method outperforms existing incremental clustering methods. \end{itemize}